thirdweb-example/signature-based-minting/README.md

 1. The connected wallet calls a [Next JS API Route](https://nextjs.org/docs/api-routes/introduction) with two parameters, `authorAddress` and `pageText` inside the request body.

 2. The API route runs some checks on the server-side to see if this user and the NFT they are requesting to mint is eligible or not.
 If the request _is_ eligible, it generates a signature to mint an NFT with a specific set of characteristics.
-For example, if the user passed in `"Hello world"` as the `pageText` argument, the signature that gets generated will be for an NFT that's description is "Hello world".

 3. Once the API function is done processing, it sends the client/user a signature.
 The user can call `mint` with this signature to create an NFT with the conditions provided from our server.